-A new state law, HB 3834, effective June 14, 2019, requires all local government employees and elected officials who have access to a local government computer system or database to complete a cybersecurity training program certified by the Texas Department of Information Resources (DIR) at least annually.
+Texas House Bill 3834, effective June 14, 2019, requires all elected officials and most local government employees to complete an annual cybersecurity training program that has been certified by the Texas Department of Information Resources (DIR).

 - Have your commissioners court approve enrolling your county’s employees.

 - Complete the enrollment form and submit it by email, Docusign or fax at (512) 479-1807.